 - Helps you concentrate on whatever you choose

-Preparation: Find a quiet place at home where you will be undisturbed.
-You will need a cushion or a straight-backed chair.
+Look for a quiet place at home where no one will disturb you.
+You can sit ona cushion or a straight-backed chair.
 Wear loose-fitting, comfortable clothing.
 Create soft lighting and keep the room draught-free and at a comfortable temperature.